-If you’re into the Pomodoro technique and looking for a pretty simple out-of-the-way timer which sits in the Windows 7 taskbar and is controlled from the Win7 JumpList, this one might be worth trying out.
+If you’re into the Pomodoro technique and looking for a pretty simple out-of-the-way timer which sits in the Windows Taskbar and is controlled from the Windows JumpList, this one might be worth trying out.

 NOTE: Icon overlays will NOT work if you're using small TaskBar icons!

 That’s the timer looking like a tomato, with the remaining session minutes written out dynamically as icon overlay.

 The timer has a couple of JumpList Tasks which you can use to control it.
 The program works well when “pinned” to the taskbar if you prefer it.

 When started, there's also a TaskBar Preview Button with which you can start/stop the timer if needed.

 You can also control the timer from the main window with one large action-button (stop, start, stop ringing and restart session).